Rapptz/discord.py/docs/api.rst

     .. versionadded:: 2.4

-    .. attribute:: owner

-        The team member owns the team.
-This allows them to do everything with the team, including destructive actions.

     .. attribute:: admin

         The team member is an admin.
 This allows them to invite members to the team, access credentials, edit the application,